clemdesign/grav-plugin-detect-adblock/README.md

 The displayed message use the parameter `message.content`.

-To define translation of your message, split the content with the tag `---{languge key}---`.
+To define translation of your message, split the content with the tag `---{language key}---`.

 The first block is considered as default language.